webmeshproj/webmesh-vdi/README.md

 ## Building and Running Locally

 The `Makefiles` contain helpers for testing the full solution locally using `kind`.
+Run `make help` to see all the available options.

 _If you choose to pull the images from the registry instead of building and loading first - you probably want to set `VERSION=latest` (or a previous version) in your environment also.
 The `Makefile` is usually pointed at the next version to be released and published images may not exist yet_.